GothenburgBitFactory/libshared/README.md

 '2.0.0' branch will be made.

 This allows client programs to choose when to upgrade from '1.0.0' to '2.0.0', which by definition will require client code changes.
+A minor release, '1.1.0', will not require client code changes.